Calendarization overview

 Why calendarize data?

-• Provides better month-to-month and year-to-year comparisons.
+- Supports better month-to-month and year-to-year comparisons.

-• More representative of actual monthly energy use when used in fiscal reporting, budgeting, accruals, and energy performance evaluation.
+- Improves accuracy for fiscal reporting, budgeting, accruals, and energy performance evaluation.

-• Discuss actual bills with the vendor.
+- Discuss bills with a vendor.

-• Reconcile actual bills with accounting functions.
+- Reconcile with accounting systems.

 User-defined calendarization